-As claimed in the introduction, in order to fix the ideas, we think it is convenient to focus on a concrete planetary model, to which we will apply our algorithm constructing the elliptic tori in the next sections.
-Let us consider four point bodies $P_0,\,P_1,\,P_2,\,P_3$, with masses $m_0,\,m_1,\,m_2,\,m_3$, mutually interacting according to Newton's gravitational law.
-For shortness, hereafter we will assume that the indexes $0,\,1,\,2,\,3$ correspond\footnote{Let us stress that the four considered point bodies have the same masses as Sun, Jupiter, Saturn and Uranus, but the orbits here studied are significantly different with respect to the real ones.} to Sun, Jupiter, Saturn and Uranus, respectively.
+We apply our algorithm for constructing elliptic tori to a concrete planetary model.
+We consider four point bodies $P_0,\,P_1,\,P_2,\,P_3$, with masses $m_0,\,m_1,\,m_2,\,m_3$, mutually interacting according to Newton's gravitational law.
+Hereafter we associate the indexes $0,\,1,\,2,\,3$ to Sun, Jupiter, Saturn and Uranus, respectively.\footnote{Let us stress that the four bodies have the same masses as Sun, Jupiter, Saturn and Uranus, but the orbits studied here are significantly different with respect to the real ones.}

-Let us now recall how the classical Poincar\'e variables can be introduced so to perform a first expansion of the Hamiltonian around circular orbits, i.e., having zero eccentricity.
+Let us now recall how the classical Poincar\'e's variables can be introduced so to perform a first expansion of the Hamiltonian around circular orbits, i.e., having zero eccentricity.
 We basically follow the formalism introduced by Poincar\'e (see \cite{Poincare-1892} and~\cite{Poincare-1905}; for a modern exposition, see, e.g.,~\cite{Laskar-1989b} and~\cite{Las-Rob-1995}).
 We remove the motion of the center of mass by using heliocentric coordinates $\vet{r}_j=\build{P_0P_j}_{}^{\longrightarrow}\,$, with $j=1,\,2,\,3\,$.
-Denoting by $\tilde{\vet{r}}_j$ the momenta conjugated to $\vet{r}_j$, the Hamiltonian of the system has $6$ degress of freedom, and reads
+Denoting by $\tilde{\vet{r}}_j$ the momenta conjugated to $\vet{r}_j$, the Hamiltonian of the system has $6$ degrees of freedom, and reads

 where

 The plane set of Poincar\'e's canonical variables is introduced as